ahmadrezairaji01/ImageDominateHexColorCodeDetector/README.md

 dotnet run --project .\src\ImageDominateHexColorCodeDetector\ImageDominateHexColorCodeDetector.csproj

 🎯 Example Output
-Upload an image, and the program will output the dominant color in this format:
+Replace the existing image in the project root with your target image, ensuring it has the same name as the previous image (test.jpg).
+The program will then output the dominant color in the following format:

 Dominant Color (Hex): #FF5733